psaia/allwrite-docs/README.md

 ## CLI

-After installing, you'll have access to the API.
+After installing, you'll have access to the CLI

 $ allwrite-docs